ai4sg-dagstuhl/ai4sg-dagstuhl.github.io/about.md

 ### Contact us

-For anything releated to this website, write to [Ruben De Winne](mailto:ruben.dewinne@oxfamnovib.nl) For specific questions on AI4SG projects or expertise, feel free to write to the Dagstuhl seminar participants (see participants list of [2019](https://www.dagstuhl.de/program/calendar/partlist/?semnr=19082) and [2022](https://www.dagstuhl.de/program/calendar/partlist/?semnr=22091&SUOG)).
+For anything releated to this website, write to [Ruben De Winne](mailto:ruben.dewinne@oxfamnovib.nl).

+For specific questions on AI4SG projects or expertise, feel free to write to the Dagstuhl seminar participants (see participants list of [2019](https://www.dagstuhl.de/program/calendar/partlist/?semnr=19082) and [2022](https://www.dagstuhl.de/program/calendar/partlist/?semnr=22091&SUOG)).